gzmatte/Sonar/README.md

 ## Steel Series Sonar - Debloater
-### This batch disables outputs and removes SteelSeries.
+This batch disables outputs and removes SteelSeries.
-> U need to re-install if u need to modify any settings again.
+> U need to re-install if u need to modify any setting again.

 ------------------------